 The Inspire Key annual pass is the most extensive Disneyland annual pass available.
 You get:

 It’s important to remember that park reservations for Magic Key holders are only half the equation—you also have to deal with the blockout calendar.
 A “blockout” or “blockout day” is a day on which your pass does not include park admission to one or both of the parks.
 The Inspire Key blockout calendar can be seen here.
-The blockouts for 2024 are 14 days around Christmas.
+The blockouts dates are typically 14 days around the Christmas and New Year holidays.

 Believe Key